3 Alaska Native tribes sue to block major gold mine project

 “Donlin Gold’s stakeholders fully believe that this lawsuit is meritless and are confident the actual record will once again fully support the agencies’ decisions,” the statement said.
 “In the meantime, the Donlin Gold team and the owners continue to advance remaining state permitting, as well as drilling and technical work, subject to Donlin Gold LLC Board approval.”

 The lawsuit names as defendants the corps, U.S. Interior Department, U.S. Bureau of Land Management and agency officials.
 An Interior Department spokesperson declined to comment.
-A spokesperson with the corps in Alaska referred a request for comment to the U.S. Department of Justice, which did not respond.
+A spokesperson with the corps in Alaska referred an email request for comment to the U.S. Department of Justice, which did not respond to an online request for comment.

 The deposit contains 39 million ounces (1.1 billion grams) of gold — worth close to $80 billion at today’s prices.
 A 315-mile (507-kilometer) natural gas pipeline from the west side of Cook Inlet would supply a power plant at the mine.
 The project life is anticipated around three decades.